aytwit/factual-cloudcode-driver/README.md

 ```

 #Debugging
-To print debug information to the CloudCode log.
+To print debug information to the CloudCode log use:
 ```javascript
 factual.startDebug();
 ```